efcjunior/data-structures-coding-interviews-java/README.md

-# data-structures-coding-interviews-java
+# Data Structures for Coding Interviews — Java

-Java implementations of essential data structures and algorithms for coding interviews, based on the Educative.io course.
+This repository contains Java implementations of essential data structures and algorithms commonly used in coding interviews.
+The content is based on the [Educative.io](https://www.educative.io/courses/data-structures-coding-interviews-java) data structures for technical interviews.

+## 📘 Course Reference

+- **Platform**: Educative.io
+- **Course**: Data Structures for Coding Interviews in Java